ja0nz/bachelorarbeit/paper.md

     	document.body.appendChild(clone);

-As easy and minimal *HTML templates* are they're missing out a crucial feature other template implementations used to have.
-As templates are basically just containers for HTML markup there is no idiomatic way to define **placeholders** for dynamic content.
-Templates could be mock up this way using JS for altering the content but the much cleaner way leverages the previously described slot technique from shadow DOM.
+As easy and minimal as *HTML templates* are, they skip a crucial feature other template implementations used to have.
+As template tags are basically just containers for HTML markup there is no idiomatic way to define **placeholders** for dynamic content.
+Templates could be mocked up this way using JS for altering the content but a much cleaner way leverages the previously described slot technique from shadow DOM.

 ````html
 > hello-world-component.html